César Chavez day is observed every year on March 31 . It celebrates the birthday and work of civil rights and labor movement leader César Chávez.

 History of César Chávez Day

-The birthday of César Chávez has been commemorated in the state of Nevada since 2003.
+The birthday of César Chávez has been celebrated in the state of Nevada since 2003.
 A state law was also passed in 2009 proclaiming that the state's governor has to make an annual declaration marking March 31 as César Chávez day.

 In 2008, then-Senator Barack Obama presented the idea of ????declaring March 31 a federal holiday in honor of the civil rights activist.